arush-sal/cka-practice-environment/README.md

     networks:
     - frontend
     environment:
-      GATEONE_HTTP_SERVER: "47.52.219.131:8000" # you need to change this IP based on your real env
+      GATEONE_HTTP_SERVER: "47.52.219.131:8000" # you need to change this IP based on your real PUBLIC IP

 networks:
   frontend: {}